How to Get a PUC Certificate for a Bike?

 How to Get a PUC Certificate in India?

-You can acquire a PUC Certificate in India both online and offline.
+You can obtain a PUC Certificate in India through both online and offline channels.
 The detailed steps for both are listed below:

 NOTE: You can obtain a PUC Certificate offline at various locations, including fuel stations with emission testing centres, authorised emission testing centres equipped with computerised testing equipment, and licensed standalone emission testing centres.

-You can obtain the PUC Certificate of your bike online via the VAHAN, or Parivahan Sewa portal .
+You can obtain the pollution certificate of your bike online via the VAHAN or Parivahan Sewa portal.
 It involves the following steps:

 What is the Emission Test Procedure to Get a PUCC?